vaishnavi09a/Devops/Interview_ques.md

 Better collaboration: Development/operations teams work on the same definitions.

-10. What is a CI/CD pipeline?
+**10. What is a CI/CD pipeline?

 Answer:
 CI/CD stands for Continuous Integration and Continuous Delivery/Deployment.
 A CI/CD pipeline is an automated workflow that takes code from commit (integration) through build, test, and deployment steps to deliver software.
 Typically: a developer commits code → version control triggers build → automated tests run → if successful artifact is created → deployment is triggered (to dev/staging/prod) → monitoring/feedback.
-The pipeline ensures frequent, reliable releases and rapid feedback loops. roadmap.sh
+The pipeline ensures frequent, reliable releases and rapid feedback loops.
-+1

-11. Which tools have you used for CI/CD (e.g., Jenkins, GitLab CI, CircleCI)?
+**11. Which tools have you used for CI/CD (e.g., Jenkins, GitLab CI, CircleCI)?

 Answer:
 (Your answer would reflect your experience.)